 Prerequisites for acceptance into Marine Science Internship are:

 - Current Advanced Open Water SCUBA diving certification (PADI or equivalent)

 The application for Marine Science Internship can be found here.
-The deadline for submitting completed applications is April 15, 2018.
-Successful applicants will be notified by April 30, at which point we'll request a written statement of acceptance.
+The deadline for submitting completed applications is April 15, 2019.
+Shortlisted applicants will be notified for interviews by April 30.
+Notifications of acceptance will occur on or before May 15.

 Interested in the Marine Science Internship program?
 Students can apply for a bursary for financial aid to help with the cost of taking part.